zoot101/snapraid-daily/docs/muttrc-examples/README.md

 https://hg-edge.mozilla.org/comm-central/file/tip/mailnews/base/src/OAuth2Providers.sys.mjs

+(However, note the warning about them being likely to change in the future)

 ## Step 3 - Generate the Token

 Now call the edited hook script like so to generate the token file: